GerardClotet/Salty-Colors/README.md

 - F3 - Load current level (from the beginning)
 - F5 - Save current state
 - F6 - Load previous state
-- F9 - View colliders and pathfinding
+- F9 - View colliders, pathfinding of the enemies
+       and also UI.
 - F10 - GodMode

 ## Inovations